MooersLab/pymolsnips/README.md

 The `PyMOL.snippets` could be stored inside the *UltiSnips* directory, but they would be lost if you delete the *UltiSnips* directory.
 To help make sure your snippets are not deleted if the *UltiSnips* directory ever gets deleted you will want to create a subdirectory called `myultisnips` at the top level of the `.vim` directory.
 Move the `PyMOL.snippets` file to this subdirectory.
-We will inform *vim* of this location when customizing the `.vimrc` file for *UltiSnips* a little further down.
+We will inform *Vim* of this location when customizing the `.vimrc` file for *UltiSnips* a little further down.

 ```bash
 $ cd .vim